 Event (Best Creative Lighting Event) is a NEW addition to this year’s awards.
 It refers to any temporary event or temporary collection of installations where the main medium of expression is light (such as festivals of light, workshops or guerrilla lighting events).
 Events should be entered by the event organisers.
 There is no Low or High Budget option in this category.

-Kit (products) is split into three categories – Interior Architectural Luminaires, Exterior Architectural Luminaires and Technology (light sources, control systems and Internet-based systems).
+Kit (products) is split into two categories – Interior Architectural Luminaire and Exterior Architectural Luminaires.

 darc night will take place at MC Motors, an Aladdins Cave of props and surprising spaces, in Dalston, London on September 14th, 2017.

 This will be an atmospheric party in a unique venue in London.
 Imagine light art, street food, lighting installations… this breaks all the awards rules and will be unlike any other awards ceremony to date.
 What’s more, there’s a free bar!

 “The darc awards concept is excellent because the projects will be assessed by a wide group of international independent lighting designers and established light artists.
 This will reflect a truly global opinion.”

 Anyone can enter an award, but wherever possible we strongly recommend that the principal lighting designer, interior designer or architect responsible for the lighting scheme compiles the entry.